kecman/view/CONTRIBUTING.md

 # Release process

+From the top-level project directory do the following:

 1. Update `build.jai` with the new version number
 2. Update `CHANGELOG.md` to add the release date
 3. Update `PLAN.md` checking tasks are placed appropriately in the next release/backlog sections
 4. Compile using: `jai build.jai -x64 -- release boost_on`
 5. Make a release folder: `mkdir garage-vNNN`
-6. Copy artefacts to this folder: `cp -r *.md src/modules/BoostPolygon/linux/libinterface.so garage data/ /path/to/garage-vNNN/`
+6. Copy artefacts to this folder: `cp -r *.md src/modules/BoostPolygon/linux/libinterface.so garage data/ garage-vNNN/`
 7. Zip the release folder: `tar -cvzf garage-vNNN.tar.gz garage-vNNN`
 8. Tag the release commit: `git tag vNNN && git push --tags`